Transcripts / Court Reporters

 If the minutes do not indicate a court reporter was present, but instead indicate “FTR” or “tape,” then a copy of the audio is available upon request and payment.
 You have two choices:

-To request a copy of an audio recording of court proceedings, please follow the instructions below:
+To order a copy of an audio recording of court proceedings, please follow the instructions below:

 For CM/ECF Users